symfony/symfony-docs/email/testing.rst

 The email collector is only available when the profiler is enabled and collects information, as explained in :doc:`/testing/profiling`.

-If the action that sends the email redirects to another page (for example when you send an email after a form is processed and before redirecting to another page), make sure that the test client doesn't follow the redirects, as explained in :doc:`/testing`.
-Otherwise, the collector will lose the original email when redirecting to the new page.
+If a redirection is performed after sending the email (for example when you send an email after a form is processed and before redirecting to another page), make sure that the test client doesn't follow the redirects, as explained in :doc:`/testing`.
+Otherwise, the collector will contain the information of the redirected page and the email won't be accessible.

 .. _`Swift Mailer`: http://swiftmailer.org/